tembo-io/website/docusaurus/blog/2023-08-03-introducing-pgmq/index.md

 ## Getting involved

 Give us a [star](https://github.com/tembo-io/pgmq) and try out PGMQ by cloning the [repo](https://github.com/tembo-io/pgmq) and following the example in the README.
 Please use Github issues if you run into any issues or have any feedback.
-We’ve also built client side libraries in [Rust](https://github.com/tembo-io/pgmq/tree/main/core) and [Python](https://github.com/tembo-io/pgmq/tree/main/tembo-pgmq-python), which will give you an ORM-like experience.
+We've also built client side libraries in [Rust](https://github.com/tembo-io/pgmq/tree/main/core) and [Python](https://github.com/tembo-io/pgmq/tree/main/tembo-pgmq-python), which will give you an ORM-like experience.

 ## Interested in learning more?